hellbox/srob-migration/content/reviews/a-colorful-chorus-of-voices.md

 name = "A colorful chorus of voices" title = "A colorful chorus of voices" dek = "In the final entry in our weeklong investigation of Mount Analogue's books, we investigate their line of political pamphlets.
-Somehow, the long-dead art of pamphleteering now feels more immediate and relevant than even magazines." type = "Review"facebookauto = "The ancient art of political pamphleteering has found a renewed purpose in the age of Trump." twitterauto = "The ancient art of political pamphleteering has found a renewed purpose in the age of Trump." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/political-pamphlet-series.md"]
+Somehow, the long-dead art of pamphleteering now feels more immediate and relevant than even magazines." type = "Review" facebookauto = "The ancient art of political pamphleteering has found a renewed purpose in the age of Trump." twitterauto = "The ancient art of political pamphleteering has found a renewed purpose in the age of Trump." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/political-pamphlet-series.md"]